se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 The last step of the TDD cycle is refactoring your code.
 There is more to refactoring than just renaming variables and extracting methods.
 Martin Fowler's [refactoring.com](https://refactoring.com/catalog/) catalogs a whole array of refactoring principles and tips that can be very handy - even to the most experienced of developers.

-['Test-Driven Development: By Example'](https://www.amazon.sg/Test-Driven-Development-Kent-Beck/dp/0321146530/ref=sr_1_1?tag=pbourgau-20&s=books&ie=UTF8&qid=1495080564&sr=1-1&keywords=tdd+by+example) by Kent Beck is a worthwile read.
+['Test-Driven Development: By Example'](https://www.amazon.sg/Test-Driven-Development-Kent-Beck/dp/0321146530/ref=sr_1_1?tag=pbourgau-20&s=books&ie=UTF8&qid=1495080564&sr=1-1&keywords=tdd+by+example) by Kent Beck is a worthwhile read.
 Meant to inspire developers to embrace TDD, this book discusses the crux of the approach along with best practices, techniques and sample projects.

 ## References